 Your body can’t carry you through tough times if you neglect it in the good times.
 Recovering people know that hunger, thirst, and lack of sleep are all relapse triggers.
 Eat regular meals.
 Drink plenty of water and avoid high sugar drinks.
 Allow plenty of time for sleep.

 The body needs a balance of exercise and rest to function at its best.

 4. Don’t let you mind overload the rest of you.

-In early recovery people want to make up for lost time.
-One week out of the hospital or treatment facility and they are looking for a job, signing up for school, in a program of aftercare and seeing a therapist.
+In early recovery, people want to make up for the lost time.
+One week out of the hospital or treatment facility and they are looking for a job, signing up for school, in a program of aftercare, and seeing a therapist.

 Someone who has never cooked anything that does not go in a microwave may take up cooking healthy meals while joining the gym and embarking on a weight loss program.

 Overloading yourself by trying to make too many huge changes too fast increases the risk of relapse.
 Take small steps.
 Working on goals a little each day over a long period produces results.
 Your goal should not be a sudden transformation; it should be to make changes in your lifestyle that you can maintain.

 Trying to start out on massive change projects can be a way of setting yourself up for failure and sabotaging your recovery.